 Any student who is part of Phi Theta Kappa's All-Washington Academic Team will receive a tuition award if they enroll full-time at CWU.

 This award is for one year only; it is not renewable for subsequent years at Central.

 Incoming freshman and continuing students may complete the General Scholarship Application to be considered for the many CWU Foundation scholarships available.
-Applications are accepted each year from October 1st to March 1st for both incoming freshman and continuing students.
+Applications are accepted each year from October 1st to February 1st for both incoming freshman and continuing students.
 Students complete the GSA by logging into MyCWU and then "Self Service" to access "Campus Finances" and the "Scholarship Application.
 Many scholarships offered through the General Scholarship Application do not require submission of additional materials, but some do.
 Carefully read the descriptions of the scholarships to see if additional materials (essays, letters of recommendation, etc.) are required.
-You are strongly encourage to take the extra step and submit additional materials for those scholarships for which you qualify.
+You are strongly encouraged to take the extra step and submit additional materials for those scholarships for which you qualify.

 Performance and Talent Awards

 The departments of Athletics, Music and Theatre Arts offer aid based on demonstrated ability to academically qualified students.
 Individual coaches identify recipients through their recruiting process.
 For more information, visit the CWU Wildcat Athletics website.
 The scholarships offered by the Departments of Music and Theatre Arts are available to both entering and currently enrolled students at CWU and are granted by audition.
 For more information, visit their respective websites.

 To qualify for a Performance Tuition Award given by Music or Theatre Arts, you must maintain a 2.75 cumulative GPA for each term to continue receiving your award.

 The Deans' Scholars Program